Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Proposed Method

-From the perspective of game theory, the decision-making process at each step can be viewed as a common-reward game~\cite{marl-book}.
-In this formulation, each VNF in the SFC is treated as an agent that independently selects an action (i.e., a target DC) based on the current state.
-However, unlike traditional competitive games, these agents share a common objective, as their actions are jointly executed in the environment and collectively evaluated to produce a single, shared reward.
-This shared reward reflects the success or failure of the entire SFC embedding, pushing cooperative behavior among decisions.

 \textbf{Transitions (\(\mathcal{T}\)).} The transitions describe how the state evolves as a result of an action.
 After taking an action \( a \) in state \( s \): \begin{itemize} \item The \textbf{substrate state} \( s_{sub} \) is updated to reflect the resources consumed by the embedded VNFs and their virtual links.
 If the embedding fails, the substrate state remains unchanged.
-Additionally, resources consumed by \textit{expired services} are released back into the substrate. \item The \textbf{request state} \( s_{req} \) transitions to the next incoming SFC request, with its resource demands, arrival time, service lifetime, and SLA. \end{itemize} The transition function \( \mathcal{T}(s, a) \) ensures that the new state \( s' \) reflects both the updated substrate state and the attributes of the next SFC request.
-The detailed steps of this process are provided in Section~\ref{sec:eval}.
+Additionally, resources consumed by \textit{expired services} are released back into the substrate. \item The \textbf{request state} \( s_{req} \) transitions to the next incoming SFC request, with its resource demands, arrival time, service lifetime, and SLA. \end{itemize} The detailed steps of this process are provided in Section~\ref{sec:eval}.

 \textbf{Rewards (\(\mathcal{R}\)).} The reward evaluates the outcome of the partitioning decision:

 A reward of \(1\) is assigned if the SFC request is accepted, meaning all VNFs are successfully embedded, and the E2E latency satisfies the SLA.
 A reward of \(0\) is assigned if the request is rejected, either due to a failure in embedding any VNF or a violation of the SLA.
 Note that this immediate reward reflects the acceptance indicator \(\delta\) in~\eqref{eq:maximize_xy}.